Tezin Nan Dlo: Sister and Brother: Clean and Dirty Water

 Linguist Robert A. Hall Jr. collected a Haitian Creole tale he titled Sister and Brother: Clean and Dirty Water.
 In this tale, a woman has two children, a girl and a young boy.
 Whenever the girl goes to fetch water, she returns with clean water, unlike her younger brother, who returns with dirty.
-The mother questions the boy about it, who answers his sister lets him go ahead of him, so he decides to spy on her the next time she goes to fetch water.
+The mother questions the boy about it, who answers that his sister lets him go ahead of her, so he decides to spy on her the next time she goes to fetch water.
 The next day, the girl waits by the water and sends her brother ahead of her, but the boy hides behind a tree and sees his sister singing some verses to someone named Tezeng; a big fish appears to her and fills her calabash with clean water.
 The boy returns home and tells her mother about it, and the woman waits for her husband's returns to warn him.
 After he learns of the story, he plans a course of action: the girl is to be given errands to do in town (buying pepper, salt, onions, thread and anything).
 The next morning, the girl visits Tezeng before she goes to town, and the fish predicts that, by noon, three drops of blood will appear on her handkerchief, which will mean that Tezeng is dead.
 The girl rushes to town to do her errands as quickly as possible, but her father goes to the water.
 The girl's brother summons Tezeng, the fish, the man shoots the animal to death and kills it, then takes it home to cook it and prepare a meal for the girl.
 When the girl returns home from town, her mother gives her the cooked fish to eat; she goes behind the house and begins to sing, as she slowly sinks to the ground.
 The girl's brother alerts his mother the girl is disappearing into the ground, but the mother refuses to believe it, until she herself goes to check on her daughter, who has all but disappeared under the earth, a lock of her hair all that is left of her.